-I’ve been baffled as I discuss amongst friends and family how little many of them know about the finances of their family.
+I’ve been baffled as I discuss among friends and family how little many of them know about the finances of their family.
 Some of them only know how to access their joint checking/savings account and the amount and provider of their spouse’s life insurance.
 My parents recently asked me to be the executor for their estate.
 However, they gave me no actual information to guide me.

 Are you married?
 Do you know everything that your spouse knows with regard to your joint and separate assets and liabilities?
 Do you know how to access the accounts?
 Do you know where to find important paperwork?
 Do you know where to find the safe deposit box key and do you have permission to access the box?

-We recommend compiling a list of all your accounts and trusted advisers’ contact information and keeping it in a secure place where your loved ones can find it in case you suddenly pass away or become incapacitated.
+We recommend compiling a list of all your accounts and trusted advisors’ contact information and keeping it in a secure place where your loved ones can find it in case you suddenly pass away or become incapacitated.
 Especially with the proliferation of technology, it’s important to make sure your loved ones can access everything from your banking accounts to your social media accounts, should that prove necessary.

 Are you the executor for your parents’ will?
 Have you thought about also getting a list of all their information?
 It may feel awkward, but if they should pass away you will need to put together the pieces and it can be very time intensive.
 Plan now for tomorrow to save yourself some stress at a time when the focus should be on grieving, honoring, and celebrating life.